michami/MBR/README.md

 PCs also get a *narrative background* that will either add **1** point to a trait at relevant times, or add a new skill, such as a specific type of magic.

-Companions have the same stats as PCs, but have **10 + LVL** tokens.
+Companions (pets) have the same stats as PCs, but have **10 + LVL** tokens.

-Magic spends **INT** to charge **manna** with dice rolls.
+"Draining magic" spends **INT** to charge **manna** with dice rolls.
 One roll per token spent.
 The result is the approximate damage, protection, or healing done by the spell.
-Focused attacks can do extra damage, but can also be dodged.
+Draining magic has a life of its own, and always succeeds, as long as you have enough **manna**.

+"Non-draining magic" has a difficulty **LVL** which is rolled against vs **INT** to cast.
+If the target can try to counter the spell, they roll against **LVL** vs the appropriate trait.

 Healing has a **manna** cost equal to the amount of **HP** to heal.
 A resurrection costs as much as the **max HP** of the target, but revives with **1 HP**.